A review on the Vortex and Coherent Structures in Dusty Plasma Medium: Vortices in unmagnetized dusty plasma

 \section{Vortices in unmagnetized dusty plasma}

-In the absence of an external magnetic field, dusty plasma is termed as unmagnetized dusty plasma.
-The dynamical response of unmagnetized dusty plasma with internal perturbation (instabilities), as well as external perturbation, is highlighted in this section.
-The proposed possible free energy sources against dissipation losses for the formation of vortices and coherent structures in unmagnetized dusty plasma are discussed in the respective subsections.
+In the absence of an external magnetic field, dusty plasma is termed unmagnetized dusty plasma.
+This section discusses externally driven and instabilities-driven vortices in an unmagnetized dust grain medium.
+The section is structured based on the driving mechanisms (externally or instability-driven) to form vortices and coherent structures against dissipation losses in unmagnetized dusty plasma.